If you’re looking for mixed drinks that are refreshing and have a clean, fresh taste, it’s hard to beat fresh mint cocktails.

 Thanks to the soda water, it’s also wonderfully fizzy and will make your nose tingle in the best way possible while you’re drinking it.

-If you like mojitos but prefer drinks that are less sweet and have a more robust alcohol flavor, then try the fresh mint margaritas instead.
+If you like mojitos but prefer drinks that are less sweet and have a more robust alcohol flavor, then try a cucumber mint margarita instead.

 5. Gin Gin Mule